OPSWAT/metadefender-gatling-test/README.md

 ***ConstantUsers:***

-The number of constant concurrent users for the test.
+The number of users injecting every second for the test.
 Each simulated user will submit a randomly selected file for scanning, wait for the scan result, then select a new file for scanning.

-***TestDuration:***

-Total test duration while the simulated users will continue to submit files. (seconds)
+***InjectDuration:***

+Injects users into the test during this duration. (seconds)

+***MaxDuration:***

+The maximum duration of the test.
+It is a hard limit with a default value *InjectDuration* × 10. (seconds)

 ***ScanWorkflow [optional]:***